Asymptotic Breakdown Point Analysis for a General Class of Minimum Divergence Estimators: Examples and illustrations

-The above analysis also holds true when we have any location family as the model family of distributions, since in such cases also $b_m = 1$.
-In all such scenarios, the asymptotic breakdown point of the MSD functional is $1/2$ whenever both $A$ and $B$ are positive as indicated in Remark~\ref{remark:location-bp-2}.
-The same result has been separately obtained by~\cite{ghosh2017generalized} by considering this special case.

-\subsection{Normal Scale Model (Univariate)}
+\subsection{Normal scale model (univariate)}

 Another popular parametric setup is estimating the scale parameter for a known location parameter in the Gaussian family of distributions.
-Let us assume, without loss of generality, that the known location parameter is $0$, otherwise, the same inference can be applied to the difference between the sample observations and the known location parameter.
-Let, $N(0, (\sigma^g)^2)$ is the true distribution, while the model family of distributions is $N(0, \sigma^2)$ where $\sigma \in (0, \infty)$ with corresponding densities $f_\sigma$.
-Therefore, breakdown occurs if the estimate of the variance parameter $\sigma$ either ``implodes'' to $0$ or ``explodes'' to $\infty$.
+Without loss of generality, we assume that the known location parameter is $0$; otherwise, one can work by subtracting the known location from the random variate under consideration.
+Let, $N(0, (\sigma^g)^2)$ be the true distribution, while the model family of distributions is $N(0, \sigma^2)$ with $\sigma \in (0, \infty)$ and the corresponding densities are denoted by $f_\sigma$.
+Therefore, breakdown occurs if the estimate of the scale parameter $\sigma$ either ``implodes'' to $0$ or ``explodes'' to $\infty$.
 Let us also assume that the contaminating density $k_m$ belongs to the same Gaussian family of distributions namely $N(\eta, \sigma_{k_m}^2)$ such that $\sigma_{k_m}^2$ either tends to $0$ or tends to $\infty$ as $m \rightarrow \infty$.